 An Outside Perspective

 Using outside training for your team depends on your resources and goals.
 External course developers can often bring a useful perspective into your business, and compared to creating a source from the ground up, an off-the-shelf training course can be customized for your employees.
 Additionally, outsourced trainers are sometimes less expensive and more flexible.
 You should also consider the value of adopting available technology, such as Learning Management Systems, for self-paced training.
 Such technology is especially appreciated by tech-savvy, younger-skewing workers who prefer to have more control of when and how they access training.

 Training remains a key driver of recruitment, employee engagement, succession planning and organizational success.
-Financial leaders who are striving to give their HR leaders as much support as possible should therefore make regularly evaluating training budgets and the ROI of training a high-level priority.
+Financial leaders who are striving to give their HR leaders as much support as possible should therefore regularly evaluate training budgets and the ROI of training.

 Featured on SPARK